huggingface/blog/using-ml-for-disasters.md

 In few hours after the earthquake, a group of programmers started a Discord server to roll out an application called *afetharita*, literally meaning, *disaster map*.
 This application would serve search & rescue teams and volunteers to find people and bring them help.
 The need for such an app arose when people posted screenshots of texts with their addresses and what they needed (including rescue) on social media.
 Some people also tweeted what they needed so other people knew they were alive.
 Needing to extract information from these tweets, we developed various applications to turn them into structured data and raced against time in developing and deploying these apps.

 When I got invited to the discord server, there was quite a lot of chaos regarding how we would operate and what we would do.
-The soundest thing would be to open a Hugging Face organization account and collaborate through pull requests as we’ve decided we’d like to build ML-based applications to receive and process information and also we needed an open registry for models and datasets.
+We've decided that we would collaboratively train models so we needed a model and dataset registry.
+We opened a Hugging Face organization account and collaborate through pull requests as we’ve decided we’d like to build ML-based applications to receive and process information.

 ![organization](assets/using-ml-for-disasters/org.png)

-On the first day, people need an application to post screenshots, extract information from these and write the structured information to the database, so we started developing an application that would take a given image, extract a name, telephone number, and address and would write it to a database that would be handed to authorities.
-After experimenting with various open-source OCR tools, we started using `easyocr` and `Gradio` to develop this application and opened endpoints from the interface so that any team could benefit from OCR as this was the specific need.
-As of now, the addresses are parsed using transformers-based fine-tuned NER model.
+We've been told by volunteers in other teams that there's a need for an application to post screenshots, extract information from the screenshots, structure it and write the structured information to the database.
+We started developing an application that would take a given image, extract the text first, and from text, extract a name, telephone number, and address and write these informations to a database that would be handed to authorities.
+After experimenting with various open-source OCR tools, we started using `easyocr` for OCR part and `Gradio` for building an interface for this application.
+We were asked to build a standalone application for OCR as well so we opened endpoints from the interface.
+The text output from OCR is parsed using transformers-based fine-tuned NER model.

 ![OCR](assets/using-ml-for-disasters/ocr-app.png)

-Hugging Face Hub team has set us up a CI bot to have an ephemeral environment to see how a given PR would effect the Space.
+To collaborate and improve the application, we hosted it on Hugging Face Spaces and we've received a GPU grant to keep the application up and running.
+Hugging Face Hub team has set us up a CI bot for us to have an ephemeral environment, so we could see how a pull request would effect the Space, and it helped us during pull request reviews.

 ![CI-bot](assets/using-ml-for-disasters/ci-bot.png)

-Later on, we were given labelled content from various channels that included addresses and personal information (which is later anonymized) of people who would ask for help.
-We started experimenting both with few-shot prompting of closed source models and training our own token classification model from transformers.
+Later on, we were given labeled content from various channels (e.g. twitter, discord) with raw tweets of people's calls for help, along with the addresses and personal information extracted from them.
+We started experimenting both with few-shot prompting of closed-source models and fine-tuning our own token classification model from transformers.
 We’ve used `dbmdz/bert-base-turkish-cased` as a base model for token classification and came up with the first address extraction model.

 ![NER](assets/using-ml-for-disasters/deprem-ner.png)